twinstar6980/Twinning.Documentation/english/installation.md

 	Copy the `libc++_shared.so` file in the home directory to the system library directory `/system/lib64` .

-6. Install the application installation packages of the `Assistant`, `Assistant Plus`, and `Forward`, modules in the home directory.
+6. Install the application installation packages of the `Assistant`, `Assistant Plus`, and `Forwarder`, modules in the home directory.

 	Application installation package files have extensions such as `msix`, `dmg`, `apk`, `ipa`, etc.